-Integrated Sampling Pump
+20 Integrated Sampling Pump

 The instrument includes an integrated sampling pump.
 This diaphragm-type pump that provides a 450 to 550 cc per minute flow rate.
-Connecting a Teflon or metal tubing with 1/8" inside diameter to the gas inlet port of the instrument, this pump can pull in air samples from 100' (30 m) away horizontally or vertically.
+Connecting a Teflon or metal tubing with 1/8" inside diameter to the gas inlet port of the instrument, this pump can pull in air samples from 100' (30 m) vertically or horizontally.